 Martin Luther King Jr was not just an Important Human Rights Leader.
 He was so much more.
 To honor him and he great works, I created an MLK Print & Play Pack to make sure that teaching about this man could be done easily in many classrooms, even with the very young minds.
+Check out these MLK Jr. Activities for Kindergarten.

 I love to show the Brain Pop Jr video on MLK to start this lesson.
 You can watch it here even without a subscription.
 (I check to make sure it was free at the time I am writing this.
 But, I can not promise Brain Pop will allow it to be free forever.)
 I also love to use the book, Martin’s Big Words.
 MLK had a unique ability to speak the truth and make people listen and I feel like his words are a powerful part of his legacy.
+These two elements will be a huge help with MLK Jr. Activities for Kindergarten.

 Next, we use this MLK Print & Play chart to discuss him and use our own words to express what we understand about him.
 I call this time with my class “picking their brains.”
 I am striving to gauge what THEY understand about what I have showed them so I know how to do an even better job as we continue talking.